Gavriil1/CI_PP3_BJ/README.md

     * Python
     * Node.JS
 <img src="docs/deployement/build_packs.png">

-1. Navigate back to the settings tab.
-1. Select automatic deploys to allow Heroku to build the site with new changes each time changes are pushed to GitHub.
+9 To enable automatic deployment, please scroll down to the "Automatic Deploy" section.
+Choose the option for automatic deploys, which allows Heroku to build the website using the latest changes whenever new changes are pushed to GitHub.
 <img src="docs/deployement/automatic_deploy.png">
+10.
-1. In the 'manual deploy' section beneath this, make sure the branch selected is 'main' and click deploy branch.
+In the 'Manual Deploy' section below, ensure that the branch selected is 'main' and proceed to click on the 'Deploy Branch' button.
 <img src="docs/deployement/manual_deploy.png">
-1. The site should now be built and Heroku should provide a url for the built site.
+11. Please navigate to application url provided by heroku, to veriy that application is accessible.

 ### Forking the GitHub Repository

+Follow these steps to fork the repository:
-1. Go to the GitHub repository
+1. Visit the GitHub repository.
-2. Click on Fork button in top right corner
+2. Click on "Fork button" in upper right hand corner Please check the following link for more information: https://docs.github.com/en/get-started/quickstart/fork-a-repo
-3. You will then have a copy of the repository in your own GitHub account.

 ### Making a Local Clone
+Follow these steps to clone the repository:
 1. Go to the GitHub repository
-2. Locate the Code button above the list of files and click it
+2. Find the "Code" button located above the file list and click on it.
-3. Highlight the "HTTPS" button to clone with HTTPS and copy the link
+3. Choose whether you prefer to clone via HTTPS, SSH, or Github CLI, and then click on the copy button to copy the URL to your clipboard.
 4. Open Git Bash
-5. Change the current working directory to the one where you want the cloned directory
+5. Navigate to the directory where you would like to clone the directory and set it as the current working directory.
-6. Type git clone and paste the URL from the clipboard ($ git clone <span>https://</span>github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
-7. Press Enter to create your local clone
+7. Hit the Enter key to create your local clone.

+    Please check the following link for more information: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 [Back to Table Of Contents](#table-of-contents)